gautambhetanabhotla/social_media_platform/README.md

 ## The command-line interface
 The I/O format matches the format specified in the assignment document.<br>
 Posts, comments and replies all have 2 elements: a username and some content (caption in the case of a post).
 The username must not contain spaces and can be 100 characters long, at max.
-The content may contain spaces but still must be, at most, 100 characters long, including the spaces.
+The content may contain spaces but still must be, at most, 100 characters long, including the spaces AND the newline at the end.
+Therefore, 99 characters long with spaces.